ptsanthoshkumar/Networks-project/README.md

               Compiling DVRPClient afterthe port is generated: javac DVRPClient.java Running DVRPClient: java DVRPClient Enter inputs with ASCII inputs, if any node is entered with an error we can delete it with the delete function in the GUI.
-For the routing table to appear
+For the routing table to appear click calculate button in the gui.